-Required Achieved a C grade in Year 10 English and HASS Background:
+Achieved a C grade in Year 10 English and HASS

-CourseThe Modern History General course provides students with an understandingDescription:of the driving forces behind present local and global issues.
+The Modern History General course provides students with an understanding of the driving forces behind present local and global issues.
 Investigating the past helps students to understand why and how groups and/or societies changed or resisted change.